Skip to main content

 • operator-run browser proof with Authentik federating to Microsoft Entra ID

 Authentik is the example, not the requirement.
-Any broker or gateway is acceptable as long as it satisfies the runtime auth contract expected by ocli and oclird.
+Any broker or gateway is acceptable as long as it satisfies the runtime auth contract expected by open-cli and open-cli-toolbox.

 Proof boundary